SMatvii/SMatvii/README.md

 ---
 ## Who Am I?

-I'm passionate about technology, coding, and building meaningful software.
+I'm passionate about technology, coding, and building project.
 Every day, I strive to expand my knowledge and improve my skills as a software engineer.
 ---
 ## 💡 What I'm Doing
 - **Sharpening My Coding Skills:**